 After struggling with battery issues, Boise has decided to discontinue the production of their Noise-Masking Sleepbuds.
 As such, they are no longer for sale and consumers are eligible for a refund through this site.

 Bose’s Noise-Masking sleepbuds™ are an innovative mix of earplugs and headphones; they can’t play music or podcasts from music-streaming apps, but they do wirelessly stream ambient noise from a pre-loaded library that syncs from the Bose app on a smartphone.

-The Bose sleepbuds are a great option if you’re tired of your earplugs falling out at night and are looking for something new to help you sleep.
+The Bose Sleepbuds are a viable option for those tired of earplugs falling out at night and are looking for something new to help them sleep.

-They’re an investment, but they’re going to last you a long time.
-Plus, you have control over the sound and volume in the sleepbuds and you can even set an alarm that’s just for you.
+They’re an investment but they should be durable; operators have control over the sound and volume in the Sleepbuds and can even set a personal alarm that’s only audible to the user.

-Want to hear the good and the bad?
-Check out the video and detailed written review below and let me know if you have any questions!
+Want to hear the good and the bad about the Sleepbuds?
+Check out the video and detailed written review below and let me know if questions come up!

 - Charging pod: 1.06″ height x 3.03″ weight x 3.03″ depth

 - The case is 3.93 oz

 - Removable ear tips with three available sizes

 - Wirelessly streams ambient music that syncs with an app that’s pre-loaded with a library of sounds